cortexrd/Knack-Toolkit-Library/README.md

 Provides various settings for the currently logged-in account.
 Some are built-in, and more can be added by your app.
 You can control which settings can be modified by the user and they can access them in the Account Settings page.
-See the User Preferences setup procedure below.
+See the [User Preferences setup procedure](#user-preferences-1).

 ### Functions